 “Yes.
 I think it would help.”

 She puts her fork down.
-“Okay, I’ll tell you what I can.”
+“Okay, I’ll tell you what I can.

-***

-“It goes a little like this,” Laura says.
-“Three months ago, things were really bad for the human race.
-Edochian cruisers like the one out there hung around at every Gate and blew up human ships trying to escape the Nokkran dreadnoughts hunting them down one by one.
+It goes a little like this.
+Three months ago, things were really bad for the human race.
+Edochian cruisers like the one out there hung around at every gate and blew up human ships trying to escape the Nokkran dreadnoughts hunting them down one by one.
 Everybody was cut off from everyone else, and it looked like the end.”
 She pokes me in the arm.
 “Well, at least to those of us not sleeping in giant tampon tubes on Pronos.”

 “Hey, we all have our coping mechanisms,” I say.